hubtype/botonic/doc-botonic/docs/plugins/plugin-contentful.md

 the plugin will deliver them as defined for the locale's fallback locale.
 In that case, the referenced contents will be delivered in the same locale as the referring content.

+#### **Markdown Support**

+While entering data through the Contentful dashboard visual editor, the user automatically generates markdown text.

+The Contentful plugin provides functions to parse and transform the markdown formatting if further customization needs to be processed by the bot.

+The plugin also provides a library to convert the markdown text into WhatsApp's specific markup format, the latter only supporting bold and italic formatting at the moment.

 ### Program Your Bot